Safe Haven pilot scheme

 We are using camera technology to monitor driver behaviour outside school gates.

-We will take enforcement action against drivers who persistently park in the 'school keep clear’ markings.
-This means we will issue a Penalty Charge Notice (parking fine) to persistent offenders.
+We will take enforcement action against drivers who park on the 'school keep clear’ markings.
+This means we will issue a Penalty Charge Notice (parking fine).

 Camera enforcement